pwt/docker-airconnect-arm/README.md

   psychlist/docker-airconnect-arm
 ```

-Take a look at the AirConnect documentation [1] for more information on the available configuration values.
+Take a look at the AirConnect documentation [1] (in the Config File Parameters section) for more information on the available configuration values.

 ## Building your own Docker images